 Federal Direct PLUS Loan (Parent and Graduate)

 Parents of dependent undergraduate students can borrow a Federal Parent Loan for Undergraduate Students (PLUS) to help pay for the student’s educational expenses.
 Graduate/professional students can also borrow a Graduate PLUS Loan to supplement their financial resources.
-While Direct Stafford Loans have annual and aggregate limits, creditworthy borrowers may borrow a PLUS for up to the student’s cost of attendance minus estimated financial assistance.
+While Federal Direct Loans have annual and aggregate limits, creditworthy borrowers may borrow a PLUS for up to the student’s cost of attendance minus estimated financial assistance.
 As with Direct Stafford Loan borrowers, the student must be enrolled at least halftime in order for the borrower to receive PLUS Loan.
 Additionally, the student must file the FAFSA.

 Parent PLUS Borrowers